RowBlackGhost005/ECommerceMicroservies-CSA/README.md

 set DB_PASSWORD=MySQLUserPassword
 set USERSERVICE_JWT_SECRET=YourSecretCustomJWTKey
 ```
+**You may be required to restart your system to be able to read those env variables**

-*Note: Your JWT secret must be at least 24 characters long.*
+*Note 1: Your JWT secret must be at least 24 characters long.*

 *Note 2: Set your correct MySQL User and Password.*